Top 14 Venture Capital Firms for FinTech Startups

 6. Base10 Partners

-Base10 Partners is an early-stage venture firm focused on automating the real economy.
-They back founders who are building technology for traditional sectors, including manufacturing, logistics, and retail.
+Base10 Partners is an early-stage venture firm that invests in companies automating major sectors of the real economy.
+They focus on founders building technology for traditional industries like logistics, retail, and finance.

 - Founded: 2017